OfficeDev/office-js-docs-pr/docs/get-started/create-and-debug-office-add-ins-in-visual-studio.md

 |**Home.js**|Located in the  **Home** folder of the project, this is the JavaScript file associated with the Home.js page.
 You can place any code that is specific to the behavior of the Home.html page in the Home.js file.
 The Home.js file contains some example code to get you started.|
 |**App.js**|Located in the  **Add-in** folder of the project, this is the default JavaScript file of the entire add-in.
 You can place code that is common to the behavior of multiple pages of your add-in in the App.js file.
 The App.js file contains some example code to get you started.|

+> [!NOTE]
- >**Note**  You don't have to use these files.
+> You don't have to use these files.
 Feel free to add other files to the project and use those instead.
 If you want another HTML file to appear as the initial page of the add-in, open the manifest editor, and then point the  **SourceLocation** property to the name of the file.

 ## Debug your add-in